ihreapotheken/IA-SDK-iOS/README.md

 ```

 2. **Setup and register**
-First you need to enter you API key and client ID.
+Next, you need to enter you API key and client ID.
-Next, call the `register()` method for each product you plan to use.
+Then call the `register()` method for each product you plan to use.
 This step is required because products can be interconnected.
 For example, calling `IAOrderingSDK.register()` makes the **Cart** feature (from `IAOrdering`) internally available to the **Product Search** feature (from `IAOverTheCounter`), enabling features like a cart button on the search screen.
 ```swift
 IASDK.configuration.apiKey = "ENTER YOUR API KEY HERE" IASDK.configuration.clientID = "ENTER YOUR CLIENT ID HERE"